-Complementing my interviews, today’s Author Spotlight, the two hundred and sixty-sixth, is of children’s writer Sarahjane Funnell.
-If you would like to take part in an author spotlight, take a look at http://morgenbailey.wordpress.com/author-spotlights.
+Complementing my interviews, today’s Author Spotlight, the three hundred and sixty-third, is of debut novelist Louise Walters.
+If you would like to take part in an author spotlight, take a look at author-spotlights.

 And now from the author herself:

 While I was working on the story that would become my debut novel, I read On Writing by Stephen King.
 I found it an inspirational read, mostly.
 It’s entertaining and informative, but, I couldn’t relate to all of it.
 King postulates that in order to write, we need a room of our own.
 He says: ‘…you need the room, you need the door, and you need the determination to shut the door.’